Mbaye-Jacques Diop: Party split

 On 13 February 2008, the Grand Marabout of the Mourides, Serigne Mouhamadou Lamine Bara Mbacké, asked Diop to return from Paris to meet with Wade in Dakar on 14 February.
 Wade and Diop accordingly met at the presidential palace and discussed the reasons for Wade's dissolution of the CRAES.
-On this occasion, Wade complained that Diop had failed to campaign for him in the February 2007 presidential election, while Diop said that he had created a slogan supporting Wade's candidacy and that he had toured the regional capitals to speak in support of Wade's candidacy.
+On this occasion, Wade complained that Diop had failed to campaign for him in the February 2007 presidential election.
+Diop said that he had created a slogan supporting Wade's candidacy and that he had toured the regional capitals to speak in support of Wade's candidacy.
 Wade also said that he had heard that Diop had boasted that Wade could not act against him; Diop replied that he could not simultaneously support Wade's re-election and defy his authority.
-Wade told Diop that he no longer had any complaint against him, "especially as my marabout asks it of me".
+Wade told Diop he no longer had any complaint against him, "especially as my marabout asks it of me".
 Diop subsequently went to Touba to thank the Grand Marabout for his intervention on 16 February.

 Diop said on 16 September 2009 that he did not favor moves to eliminate the two-round system for presidential elections, arguing that it would be less democratic to decide the outcome in a single round.
 He nevertheless expressed his firm support for President Wade's planned 2012 re-election bid.